KyleKing/My-Programming-Sketchbook/Recipes/README.md

 - 1 Small Onion
 - 1.5 Tbsp Curry Powder
-- 1 tsp cinnamon, nutmeg, sugar, or 1" fresh ginger
+- 1" fresh ginger or 1 tsp cinnamon, nutmeg, or sugar
 - 1/4 tsp Garlic Powder (or 2 cloves)
 - 8 oz (bag) of spinach
 - 15 oz can tomato sauce
 - 29 oz can of chickpeas/Garbanzo beans
-- + rice / naan / etc.
+- & rice / naan / etc.

 1. Start cooking the rice and rinse and drain the chickpeas
 2. In a large skillet on medium heat, sauté  the diced onion for 4 minutes with a small amount of olive oil